HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 We got 3854 confirmed WebAssembly requests on desktop and 3173 on mobile.
 Those Wasm modules are used across 2724 domains on desktop and 2300 domains on mobile, which represents 0.06% and 0.04% of all domains on desktop and mobile correspondingly.

-Interestingly, when we look at the most popular resulting content-types, we can see that while `Content-Type: application/wasm` is by far most popular, it doesn't cover all the Wasm responses:
+Interestingly, when we look at the most popular resulting mime-types, we can see that while `Content-Type: application/wasm` is by far the most popular, it doesn't cover all the Wasm responses.

 ![image](insert_image_url_here)

-Some of those used `application/octet-stream` - a generic content-type for arbitrary binary data, some didn't have any content-type header, and others incorrectly used text types (plain text, HTML and JSON) or even invalid types like `binary/octet-stream`.
+Some of those used `application/octet-stream` - a generic type for arbitrary binary data, some didn't have any `Content-Type` header, and others incorrectly used text types like plain or HTML or even invalid ones like `binary/octet-stream`.

-In the case of WebAssembly, providing correct `Content-Type` is important not only for security reasons, but also because it enables a faster streaming compilation and instantiation via [`WebAssembly.compileStreaming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/compileStreaming)` and [`WebAssembly.instantiateStreaming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming)`.
+In case of WebAssembly, providing correct `Content-Type` header is important not only for security reasons, but also because it enables a faster streaming compilation and instantiation via [`WebAssembly.compileStreaming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/compileStreaming)` and [`WebAssembly.instantiateStreaming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming)`.

+## How often do we reuse Wasm libraries?

 While downloading those responses, we've also deduplicated them by hashing their contents and using that hash as a filename on disk.
 After that we were left with 656 unique WebAssembly files on desktop and 534 on mobile.